MLLMs-Augmented Visual-Language Representation Learning: Experiments

 \textbf{Vision Question Answering.} Visual Question Answering (VQA)~\cite{antol2015vqa} is the task of providing answers based on an image and a question.
 We conduct tests on the VQAv2~\cite{goyal2017making}, A-OKVQA~\cite{schwenk2022okvqa} and OK-VQA~\cite{marino2019ok} using BLIP pre-trained on CC3M, CC12M and YFCC15M, respectively.
 The results are presented in Table~\ref{tab:vqa_nlvr}.
 Similar to BLIP~\cite{li2022blip}, we also consider VQA as an answer-generation task.
 The consistent performance improvements obtained through our method indicate that the model has acquired a more robust visual-language representation from datasets enriched with MLLMs' knowledge.
 Besides, the improvement on A-OKVQA and OK-VQA indicates that the model has more common sense and world knowledge.
 These results suggest an enhanced capability in visual understanding and language capabilities together.

 \textbf{Visual Reasoning.} In the Natural Language Visual Reasoning (NLVR$^2$) task~\cite{suhr2018corpus}, the model is required to perform multi-modal reasoning by analyzing two images and a natural language question.
 We conduct an evaluation using the pre-trained BLIP on CC3M, CC12M, and YFCC15M, respectively.
 As depicted in Table~\ref{tab:vqa_nlvr}, our method consistently delivers improved performance.
-This shows that the model has made certain progress in natural language understanding and cross-modal reasoning.
+This shows that the model makes certain progress in natural language understanding, visual recognition, and logical reasoning.

-\textbf{Image Caption Generation.} Image Captioning is the task of generating a text description of the image content given an image.
+\textbf{Image Captioning.} Image Captioning is the task of generating a text description of the image content given an image.
 We conduct tests on COCO and Nocaps~\cite{agrawal2019nocaps} using the BLIP pre-trained on CC3M, CC12M, and YFCC15M, respectively.
-Following the approach in~\cite{li2022blip}, we initially fine-tuned the pre-trained model with the LM loss on COCO.
+Following the approach in~\cite{li2022blip}, we initially fine-tune the pre-trained model with the LM loss on COCO.
 To achieve better results, we also add "a picture of" at the beginning of the prompt.
 The results are presented in Table~\ref{tab:vqa_nlvr}, indicating improvements in BLEU@4 and CIDEr metrics.
-These findings suggest that our method enhances the model's understanding of the relationship between text and images, resulting in higher similarity with human annotations during the captioning process.
+These findings suggest that our method enhances the model's understanding of the relationship between texts and images, resulting in higher similarity with human annotations during the captioning process.

 \textbf{Video-Language Task.} Text-to-video retrieval is a metric for evaluating a model's generalization ability in video-language tasks.
-We evaluate the effectiveness of our method on the MSRVTT dataset.
+We evaluate our method on the MSRVTT dataset.
 Following the ~\cite{li2022blip}, we fine-tune the model on COCO.
 For video input, we uniformly sample 8 frames from it to get a sequence.
 The results in Table~\ref{tab:vqa_nlvr} demonstrate a stable performance improvement achieved by our method.
-This suggests that good visual-language representation learning may be key to video-text retrieval.
+This suggests that robust visual-language representation learning may be key to video-text retrieval.